Icky17/Icky17/README.md

 - 👋 Hi, I’m @Icky17
 - 👀 I’m interested in Java, Javascript, HTML, CSS and Python
-- 🌱 I’m currently learning Java and HTML
+- 🌱 I’m currently learning Python and Frontend
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects for beginners
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Icky17/Icky17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.